henryboisdequin/Traffic-Sign-Classifier/README.md

 Data:
-Data can be downloaded here: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign Click the
+Data can be downloaded here: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
 ```
-Download (300 MB)
+Click the 'Download (300 MB)' button on the top of the Kaggle page.
 ```
-button on the top of the Kaggle page.